Gdel-J/workoutWithMErn/README.md

 ## Credits

-This application has been made by Gérard Del Vecchio, with a starter code during the FSF UCF bootcamp program 2023.
+This application has been made by Gérard Del Vecchio, with the MERN stack conventions.

 ## Contributing

 Please contact me

-## Acknowledgments

-- This project was inspired by the MERN stack and its vibrant community.
-- The project structure and README template were adapted from best practices and common conventions.